Generalized anxiety disorder: Acceptance and commitment therapy

 Acceptance and commitment therapy (ACT) is a behavioral treatment based on acceptance-based models.
 ACT is designed with the purpose to target three therapeutic goals: (1) reduce the use of avoiding strategies intended to avoid feelings, thoughts, memories, and sensations; (2) decreasing a person's literal response to their thoughts (e.g., understanding that thinking "I'm hopeless" does not mean that the person's life is truly hopeless), and (3) increasing the person's ability to keep commitments to changing their behaviors.
-These goals are attained by switching the person's attempt to control events to working towards changing their behavior and focusing on valued directions and goals in their lives as well as committing to behaviors that help the individual accomplish those personal goals.
+These goals are attained by switching the person's attempt to control events to working towards changing their behavior and focusing on valued directions and goals in their lives, as well as committing to behaviors that help the individual accomplish those personal goals.
 This psychological therapy teaches mindfulness (paying attention on purpose, in the present, and in a nonjudgmental manner) and acceptance (openness and willingness to sustain contact) skills for responding to uncontrollable events and therefore manifesting behaviors that enact personal values.

 Intolerance of uncertainty therapy

 Intolerance of uncertainty (IU) refers to a consistent negative reaction to uncertain and ambiguous events regardless of their likelihood of occurrence.
 Intolerance of uncertainty therapy (IUT) is used as a stand-alone treatment for GAD patients.
-Thus, IUT focuses on helping patients in developing the ability to tolerate, cope with and accept uncertainty in their life in order to reduce anxiety.
+Thus, IUT focuses on helping patients develop the ability to tolerate, cope with, and accept uncertainty in their lives to reduce anxiety.
 IUT is based on the psychological components of psychoeducation, awareness of worry, problem-solving training, re-evaluation of the usefulness of worry, imagining virtual exposure, recognition of uncertainty, and behavioral exposure.
-Studies have shown support for the efficacy of this therapy with GAD patients with continued improvements in follow-up periods.
+Studies have shown support for the efficacy of this therapy in GAD patients with continued improvements in follow-up periods.